The main categories of business for foreign investors (including Hong Kong investors) in the Mainland include the following:

 As part of the reform under the Mainland's 12th Five Year Plan, a pilot VAT reform ("Pilot VAT Reform") was announced in the executive meeting of the State Council in October 2011.
 From January 2012 onwards, Pilot VAT Reform was introduced in selected locations to expand the scope of VAT to cover industries that were previously subject to BT.
 Shanghai is the first location selected with pilot sectors covering the transportation sector and 6 sub-sectors under the modern services sector (collectively called "the Pilot industries", including R&D and technical services, IT services, cultural and creative services, logistics auxiliary services, tangible movable property finance leasing and certification & consultation services).

 On August 1, 2012, Pilot VAT Reform was rolled out to eight other cities/provinces, including Beijing.
 From August 1, 2013, the Pilot VAT Reform would also gradually expand its scope nationwide to cover the radio, film and TV industry.
+On January 1, 2014, the pilot project to change business tax to added-value tax was launched nationwide in the areas of railway transportation and postal services.
+Since June 1, 2014, the telecommunications industry has been included in the pilot program.

 CT is imposed on top of VAT/BT for the sale of 14 specific kinds of consumer products.
 According to PRC Tentative Regulations on Consumption Tax (amended in 2008 and came into force since January 1st 2009), the 14 kinds of product subject to CT include: cigarettes, wine and alcohol, cosmetics, gasoline, luxury cars, golf balls and equipment, yachts, luxury watches and etc. CT payable is calculated on the basis of sales amount and/or the sales volume/quantity depending on the product item concerned.